alexei-sintotski/dart-borg/README.md

 borg evolve --fluttersdk=dev/flutter
 ```

-Alternatively, path to Flutter SDK can be set in environment variable `FLUTTER_ROOT`.
+Alternatively, path to Flutter SDK can be set with the environment variable `FLUTTER_ROOT`.
 Usage of `fluttersdk` in
 `borg` command line is not required in this case.

 # API